 Getting your HFC nbn connection up and running requires a set of specialised equipment.
 Each piece plays a crucial role in transforming the internet data from the nbn network connection into a usable form for your devices.
 Here is a rundown of the equipment required:

-• Coaxial cable: This white coaxial cable serves as the connecting link between your HFC Connection Device and the wall socket within your premises.
+• Coaxial cable: This white coaxial HFC cable serves as the connecting link between your HFC Connection box and the wall socket within your premises.
 To establish your connection, you must ensure that the coaxial cable is properly inserted into the correct ports.

 • Power cable: This black cable, which is included with your nbn™ HFC Connection Device, ensures that the connection box has the necessary power to operate.
 One end connects to the power port at the back of the HFC Connection Box, while the other is plugged into a power wall outlet in your home.

-• Ethernet cable: This cable, often coloured blue, yellow, grey, or white, plays a vital role in connecting your modem/router to the nbn™ HFC Connection Device.
-One end of the cable plugs into the yellow port labelled UNI-D1 on the back of the nbn™ HFC Connection Device, while the other end plugs into the WAN port on your modem/router.
+• Ethernet cable: This cable, often coloured blue, yellow, grey, or white, plays a vital role in connecting your modem/router to the nbn™ HFC Connection Box.
+One end of the cable plugs into the yellow port labelled UNI-D1 on the back of the nbn™ HFC Connection Box, while the other end plugs into the WAN port on your modem/router.

 • BYO modem/router: If you’re opting for a BYO modem/router, you will need to manually configure it with your new MATE nbn™ details.
 This involves plugging in the Ethernet cable into the WAN port on your modem, connecting your device to your BYO modem/router, accessing the gateway of your modem/router, and configuring the settings according to the manufacturer’s instructions.